-Access to financial services for small businesses Software for small businesses to mana
+Access to financial services for small businesses

 Software for small businesses to manage cash flow, take and make payments, and scale their business with increased confidence.

 Integrations that provide access to third party software

 Third party integrations with ecosystem app partners to create an open platform for small businesses and their advisors.